freenas/freenas-docs/userguide/plugins.rst

    `GitHub Guides <https://guides.github.com/>`__.

-On the local copy of :file:`ix-plugin-hub`, create a new file for the plugin to be added to %brand%.
+On the local copy of :file:`iocage-ix-plugins`, create a new JSON file for the %brand% plugin with the fields described in :numref:`table %s <plugins-plugin-jsonfile-contents>`.
 The naming convention is :file:`pluginname.json`.
-For example, the :guilabel:`Transmission` plugin has a .json file named :file:`transmission.json`.
+For example, the :guilabel:`Transmission` plugin has a JSON file named :file:`transmission.json`.

-Add fields to this .json file.
-:numref:`table %s <plugins-plugin-jsonfile-contents>` lists and describes each required entry.

 .. tabularcolumns:: |>{\RaggedRight}p{\dimexpr 0.33\linewidth-2\tabcolsep}